 Improving the US food system depends upon bipartisan acknowledgment of the problems, followed by a commitment to open, thoughtful and creative dialogue on reaching reasonable solutions.
 With consensus we can solve some of America’s most pressing nonpartisan concerns like hunger and obesity.

 While many groups have examined food-related policy, management, and economic questions, this conference will uniquely focus on where the law can improve public health by strengthening the U.S. food system.
 The purpose of this conference is to generate a clear articulation of the range of legal and regulatory solutions available to whoever is elected in 2016.
 This conference will provide a resource for 2016 candidates, currently elected officials and their staff, attorneys in executive and legislative branch agencies, policymakers, and other key players working directly on food issues as well as other key political areas that directly impact our food system like agriculture, immigration and trade.

 The essential vision for the O’Neill Institute rests upon the proposition that the law has been, and will remain, a fundamental tool for solving critical health problems in our local, national, and global communities.
 By hosting this conference, our aim is to contribute a more tangible understanding of the multiple ways in which law can be used to improve the food system.
 The O’Neill Institute hopes to encourage key decision-makers in the public, private, and civil society sectors to employ the law as a positive tool to enable individuals and populations in the United States to lead healthier lives.

 The O’Neill Institute is proud to work with AGree on this event.
-Please click here to learn how your organization can support this event.

 To learn more about this conference, please visit our website.
 Registration coming soon.